 James Marshall, of Toronto Ontario, invented the first "Pocket-Coil" in 1899 and received Canadian Patent in 1900.
 It was known as the Marshall Coil.
 The Marshall Mattress Company Toronto was in operation for over 100 years!
 Another Canadian first!!

 Latex mattresses are famous for their pressure relief and support.
 The first latex mattress sold was in North America was in 1931 and was created in a process known as the Dunlop process.
 In 1935, Leon, Joseph and Ansil Talalay developed latex mattresses in the "Talalay" process and sold to Sears Roebuck in the United States.
 Both styles of latex processing are currently used in today's latex mattresses sold by many manufacturers to great success!

 The phrase "Sleep Tight" originated back in the days when mattresses were supported by ropes attached to a wooden frame.
 Sleeping tight, prevented a sagging mattress and a back ache!

 In 1986 Guiliano Magni revolutionized the world of mattress manufacturing by patenting the process of vacuum packing mattresses.
-This allowed Magniflex international to ship its mattresses to over 98 markets around the world.
+Yes, this was the original bed-in-a-box!
+This allowed Magniflex International to ship its mattresses to over 98 markets around the world.
 The process allowed the hygenic transportation of 13 mattresses in the same space as 3 regularly packed mattresses.
 Come experience them for yourself!